somariamul/sophiaMularoni.github.io/index.md

 # **About me**
   I have lived in Washington state for most of my life, and am currently attending WPI as a robotics major.
-  In my free time I like to enjoy the outdoors.
+  In my free time I like to enjoy the outdoors and rock climb.
 I'm currently looking  for summer time employement, and possibly a co-op.
   Check out my [resume](https://github.com/somariamul/Sophia-Mularoni/files/6423233/SophiaMularoni.Resume.pdf) for more info on my skills and work experience!